azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 ### Examine the response

-A successful response is returned in JSON.
+A successful response is returned in JSON:

 ```json
 [